 King Cobra Facts

-- Most notably, it actually forms the sole member of its own distinct genus, with no other known species even come close to its particular physical qualities.
+- Most notably, this remarkable animal actually forms the sole member of its own distinct genus.
+In fact, no other known species even come close to its particular physical qualities.
 This fact alone makes the snake of particular interest.

 - Finally, this fascinating snake also remains worthy of being considered extremely dangerous if provoked.
 This status holds true due to a combination of two factors.
 Those are the toxicity of its venom, and the sheer quantity of venom produced.

 King Cobra Physical Description

-The rather beautiful but deadly King Cobra averages about 13 ft (4 m) in length.
+Most notably, the rather beautiful but deadly King Cobra averages about 13 ft (4 m) in length.
 However, exceptional individuals sometimes attain a length of a much as 18.5 ft (5.6 m).
 Both measurements far outdistance any other known venomous snakes.

 Yet, despite its great length, the extremely dangerous snake remains a relative lightweight.
 That’s because this reptile typically averages no more than 13 lb (6 kg) in weight.
-The heaviest King Cobra on record weighed 26 lb (12 kg.).
+In point of fact, the heaviest King Cobra on record only weighed 26 lb (12 kg.).

-In color, the reptile also typically presents one of several distinct color patterns.
+In addition, in color, the reptile also typically presents one of several distinct color patterns.
 This also separates it from most related creatures.
-These patterns include either an olive-green, tan or black, with yellow bands crossing their body along its length.
+These patterns include either an olive-green, tan or black, with yellow bands crossing the body along its length.

 - Kingdom: Animalia